 Julius Erving Small Forward of the Year

 Josh Hart, Villanova senior.
-He pretty much did it all for the Wildcats, shooting, rebounding, distributing the ball to his teammates.
-He kept saying to Coach Jay Wright, it was always about team first–not for individual goals.
+He pretty much did it all for the Wildcats, shooting, rebounding, and also distributing the ball when needed to his teammates.
+He kept saying to Coach Jay Wright, it was always about team first–not individual goals.
 At least, most of the Big East recognized him as the conference’s Player of the Year and was also named by the Associated Press as a First Team All-American.

 Bob Cousy Point Guard of the Year